Skip to main content

 How trends have changed in Barnwell County

-Source: Centers for Disease Control and Prevention.
+About this data Source: Centers for Disease Control and Prevention.
 Notes: Weekly county death data prior to Jan.
 2021 was not reported by the C.D.C. and is sourced from reporting by The New York Times.
 Hospitalization data is a weekly average of Covid-19 patients in hospital service areas that intersect with Barnwell County.
 Hospitalization numbers early in the pandemic are undercounts due to incomplete reporting by hospitals to the federal government.
-Test positivity data is based only on test results reported to the federal government and is a seven-day average.

 Historical trends in Barnwell County